ibm-cloud-docs/dl/attaching_connection.md

 ## Cross-account network connectivity with Direct Link
 {: #cross-account-virtual-connection}

-You can request virtual connections to networks in other IBM Cloud accounts only for Direct Link gateways that are already **Provisioned**.
+You can request virtual connections to networks in other {{site.data.keyword.cloud_notm}} accounts only for Direct Link gateways that are already **Provisioned**.

 Only one pending request is allowed per gateway.
 To create additional requests, you can cancel the pending virtual connection request, or wait for it to be accepted.
 Connection requests expire if not accepted within 72 hours.
 {:note}